Corporate Governance

 Board of Directors

-The Board of Directors, chaired by President and CEO, is composed of eight directors who are not the Audit and Supervisory Committee members (two of whom are external directors) and four directors who are the Audit and Supervisory Committee members (of whom three are external directors).
-The Board of Directors holds regular monthly meetings, and extraordinary meetings are also held as necessary.
-The Board of Directors convened 16 times in fiscal 2023.
+Currently, our Board of Directors is composed of six directors not served as Audit and Supervisory Committee members (two of whom are external directors) and four directors served as Audit and Supervisory Committee members (three of whom are external directors).
+The board is chaired by the chairman.
+The Board of Directors convened 16 times in fiscal 2024.

-The Board of Directors deliberates on important matters related to management as stipulated by laws and regulations, the Articles of Incorporation, and the Board of Directors Regulations, as well as monthly, periodic, and annual business results and supervises the execution of business by each director.
+The Board of Directors deliberates on important matters related to management as stipulated by law, the Articles of Incorporation, and the Board of Directors Regulations, as well as monthly, periodic, and annual business results, and supervises the execution of business by each director.

 Business planning (development, equipment, personnel, expenses, etc.)